Prince Harry Reportedly Steals Meghan Markle Romance Cues From Kate Middleton: Does Queen Approve?

 However, as the Inquisitr reported, Kate Middleton is rumored to be furious that the spotlight has shifted from her third pregnancy to Prince Harry’s romance.
 In addition to Camilla’s alleged smear campaign against Markle, the Queen was described as viewing Meghan as too sassy and loud rather than classy and soft-spoken like Kate.

 But something seems to have changed the Queen’s mind, causing her to move from the royal camp against Prince Harry’s girlfriend to the team favoring Markle.
-Now To Love reported that Queen Elizabeth just made a stunning gesture indicating that she supports Harry’s romance.
+Now to Love reported that Queen Elizabeth just made a stunning gesture indicating that she supports Harry’s romance.

 Queen Elizabeth Chooses Sides: This Could Change Everything